tzhangchi/Travel/README.md

 - [yjs
   ](https://github.com/yjs/yjs) & [Yrs](https://github.com/y-crdt/y-crdt) -- Fundamental support of CRDTs for our implementation on state management and data sync.
+- [tailwindcss](https://tailwindcss.com/) - A utility-first CSS framework packed with classes like flex, pt-4, text-center and rotate-90 that can be composed to build any design, directly in your markup
 - [React](https://github.com/facebook/react) -- View layer support and web GUI framework.
 - [Lit](https://lit.dev/) -- Simple.
 Fast.
 Web Components..
 - [quilljs](https://quilljs.com/) - powerful rich text editor.